rlahey/recycle-it/notes.md

 - add links to the nav bar for the form and index page
 - be able to delete items from item list (might just be a button?)
 - DONE: change the location column to a string of "address"
 - add a column for what can be recycled "string" or "text" add to seeder after

+new branch:
+- finish styling
+- find a new background image and make it small

 DONE: